-The normal blood clotting process
+The normal blood clotting process occurs in four stages:

 2. Formation of a Platelet Plug

 Platelets in the bloodstream are the first to arrive at the injury site.
 They attach themselves to the damaged tissue, and to each other, forming a temporary, soft plug in the wound.
 This process is known as primary hemostasis.